sunlightpolicy/sunlightpolicy.github.io/README.md

 ###sunlightpolicy.github.io

-An easier to view version of our other home for Sunlight Foundation policy research.
+An easier to view version of our other home for Sunlight Foundation Policy research.

 See our original home for Sunlight Foundation Policy research at: http://sunlightfoundation.com/policy/ & http://sunlightfoundation.com/blog/policy/